• Skip to primary navigation

 This clam chowder recipe is not a vegan recipe as it contains clams and bacon, which are not permitted on a vegan diet.
 If you want to make it vegan you would need to find a vegan clam substitute and a vegan bacon substitute.

-• Dairy Free Cream of Potato Soup
+Creamy Dairy Free Potato Soup (gluten free)

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!